maurovm/thesis_template/README.md

 [Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).

+&nbsp;

 ---

 "OxEngThesis" is free software: you can redistribute it or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 only.
-Please check the file [COPYING](COPYING) for more information on the license and copyright.
+Check the file [COPYING](COPYING) for more information on the license and copyright.

 ---
+&nbsp;

 As a student at Oxford, a proportion of your time will be devoted to writing science in a formal academic style.
 There are many resources that will help you write